Lee McKenzie: BBC

 From 2009 to 2015, McKenzie was a pit lane reporter on the BBC's Formula One Coverage.
 She was the main presenter of Inside F1 for BBC News and McKenzie was the lead presenter for the BBC's F1 programme at the Japanese Grand Prix weekend in October 2010 whilst Jake Humphrey presented the Commonwealth Games and presented the Canadian, German and Hungarian Grands Prix in 2012 whilst Jake Humphrey was presenting Euro 2012 and the 2012 Olympic Games.
 This was the first time a woman had taken on the main anchor role in F1 on British TV.

 She was also reported to be on the BBC's shortlist of possible anchors to replace departing host Jake Humphrey for their F1 coverage across the 2013 season.
 In December 2012 it was announced Suzi Perry would take over the role.

 McKenzie started as a presenter on BBC Inspire in April 2014.
 Since the BBC lost the F1 rights to Channel 4 she has continued to work for the corporation presenting and reporting on the Commonwealth Games, the Olympics, the Winter Olympics, Wimbledon, The Olympia Horse Show, Equestrian, the 6 Nations, the Women's 6 Nations Championships and the Rugby Union Autumn Internationals.

+For the Glasgow 2014 Commonwealth Games, McKenzie presented daytime coverage of events for BBC Three.
+Whilst at the Rio 2016 Olympics, McKenzie presented the equestrian events for the BBC.

 Since 2021, in a departure from normal practice (other than at the Singles Finals), McKenzie regularly conducts immediate post-match interviews with winning players in front of the crowd on Centre Court at Wimbledon - rather than off-court under the Royal Box.